PetervanLunteren/tflite-quantization/README.md

 # tflite-quantization
 Forked and adjusted from https://github.com/sanchit88/tf_model_quant.
 Model quantization using TFLite.

+You can convert models with `model_optimization_tflite.ipynb`.

 ### Installation
 ```